An assemblage of violins, symbolizing payment orchestration

-What Is Payment Orchestration (And Why Have It)?
+What Is Payment Orchestration (And Why Is It a Game Changer)?

-Payment Orchestration describes the process of integrating and handling different payment service providers, acquirers and banks on a single, unified software layer.
-The Payment Orchestration software executes the complete payment processing, from validation to routing to settlement.
+Payment Orchestration describes the mechanism of integrating and handling different payment service providers, acquirers and banks on a single, unified software layer.
+The Payment Orchestration software executes and manages the complete end-to-end payment process.
+That includes payment authentication, multi-PSP transaction routing, settlement, and much more.
+Also, Payment Orchestration encompasses processes such as risk management, secure customer data storing, Know-Your-Customer and Anti-Money-Laundering procedures, and the like.

-Thus, a Payment Orchestration Layer acts as the entry point and core of a payment system.
-This approach differs tremendously from separately integrated PSPs.
-E-commerce platforms and online service providers don’t need to integrate every PSP and every acquirer separately.
+A Payment Orchestration Layer (POL) is the entry point to and the heart of a payment system, streamlining payment automation.
+With POL, e-commerce platforms and online service providers don’t need to integrate every PSP and every acquirer separately.
 Instead, they can consume the unified API of the payment orchestration layer, benefiting from a reduced integration complexity.
-Moreover, a POL simplifies the maintenance and further development of the system for platform owners and for merchants.
-In the same vein, it eases the interaction with 3rd party service providers.
+Moreover, a POL simplifies system maintenance and development for platform owners and merchants and streamlines interaction with third-party service providers.

-A diagram showing the possible software architecture of a payment orchestration layer
+A diagram showing the possible system architecture of a payment orchestration platform and its features

 How a Payment Orchestration Layer connects to external payment providers and third-party feature providers.

-As a special benefit, Payment Orchestration comes with a number of advantages, which don’t occur in single-PSP or separated multi-PSP solutions, such as:
+Provider-agnostic Payment Orchestration comes with a number of advantages.
+These typically don’t occur in a single-PSP setup or solutions with the isolated integration of multiple PSPs, such as:

 • Automated payment routing based on certain criteria (consumer’s risk level, transaction costs, customer preference, etc.)